 - discover how you can contribute to our diverse community by talking with your Orientation Leaders and fellow students in a “heart to heart” session

-Before Orientation, you’ll be enrolled in four classes that cover general requirements.
-Then during Orientation, you’ll meet with your advisor, review your schedule, and choose your fifth class—an English course.
+Before Orientation, you’ll be enrolled in classes.
+Then during Orientation, you’ll review your schedule.
 Advisors, staff, and your Orientation leader will be there to help you through the process.

 Note: In order for us to enroll you in the correct classes, you must complete your placement testing before Orientation.
 (You will need to activate your UMassD account and set up multifactor authentication with Duo mobile app before you can access the placement testing.)

 Academic advising is a relationship in which an academic advisor helps you select, plan, and complete your academic goals in a friendly and helpful atmosphere.
 You will want to work closely with your advisor to plan your program of study so you will take courses in their proper sequence to meet the graduation requirements for your degree program.
 Every student will have their own academic advisor within their college to assist them with these needs.